-Yay!
-Free stuff!
 Everyone loves free stuff.
-And there's plenty of it on Android, with more than 927,000 free apps available in the Google Play store right now.
-We know, because we counted.*
+And there's plenty of it on Android, with an insane number of free apps available in the Google Play store.

-But a word of warning - much of it is rubbish: a frustrating mix of non-official rip-offs, shonkily designed bedroom projects and, in the worst cases, plain old arrgghh-this-doesn't-even-work-at-all duds.
+But most of them are rubbish: a frustrating mix of non-official rip-offs, shonkily designed bedroom projects and, in the worst cases, plain old arrgghh-this-doesn't-even-work-at-all duds.

 We’ve long had a bit of a soft spot for Snapseed.
-Its intuitive interface was one of the most tactile on Android; moreover, the huge range of filters and effects made it perfect for all manner of photographic manipulation and fine-tuning.
-With 2015’s major revamp, Snapseed became further entrenched in must-have territory.
+Its intuitive interface was always one of the most tactile on Android; moreover, the huge range of filters and effects made it perfect for all manner of photographic manipulation and fine-tuning.
+But with 2015’s major revamp, Snapseed became further entrenched in must-have territory.

-The star of the upgrade was Stacks, which converts each filter you apply into an editable layer.
+The star of the upgrade: Stacks, which converts each filter you apply into an editable layer.
 This means each effect can later be tweaked, rather than being burned into your image when applied, thereby providing even more scope for experimentation.

 The idea behind Prisma is to turn photos into works of art, with almost zero effort.
 You load a pic, and then select a painting or illustration.
 Styles vary from Munch to manga-style fare, and the results are surprisingly authentic (although occasionally terrifying – probably don’t try your own version of The Scream unless you want to look like a demon).

 The only snag is you must be online for Prisma to work its magic.
 However, any art it makes can be saved to your device or shared with the world.
 Just don’t get a bit too excited about your artistic prowess and lop off an ear.